QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/transaction-system.md

 ## For Inventory

-QuickShop will take a snapshot for both shop inventory and player inventory, and re-set them when transaction failed.
+QuickShop will take a snapshot for both shop inventory and player inventory, and restore the snapshot them when transaction failed.